devdacian/solidity-fuzzing-comparison/README.md

 ### Challenge #2 Unstoppable: (Winner MEDUSA) ###

-`echidna --config test/02-unstoppable/UnstoppableBasicEchidna.yaml ./ --contract UnstoppableBasicEchidna`
+`medusa --config test/02-unstoppable/UnstoppableBasicMedusa.json fuzz`\

-`medusa --config test/02-unstoppable/UnstoppableBasicMedusa.json fuzz`
+`echidna --config test/02-unstoppable/UnstoppableBasicEchidna.yaml ./ --contract UnstoppableBasicEchidna`\

-`forge test --match-contract UnstoppableBasicFoundry`\
+`forge test --match-contract UnstoppableBasicFoundry`

 `forge test --match-contract UnstoppableAdvancedFoundry`

 Echidna in `basic` configuration can frequently break both invariants while Foundry in `basic` configuration can sometimes break the easier invariant but never the harder one.
 Foundry using `advanced` configuration is able to break both invariants if given an extreme amount of targeting.
 Medusa in `basic` configuration can always break both invariants and achieves this much faster than Echidna, making Medusa the clear winner.